-The legal aspects and responsibilities and obligations of companies with regard to the protection of personal data were presented during Internet Security Day 2007 by Maître Cyril Pierre-Beausse on computer crime: Repression and legal risks for companies relating to personal data.
+The legal responsibilities and obligations of companies about the protection of personal data were presented during the Internet Security Day 2007 by Maître Cyril Pierre-Beausse on computer crime: Repression and legal risks for companies relating to personal data.

 The law recognises and punishes:

 All organisations must implement a security policy based on: